uksrc/archive-service/detail.md

 java -jar .\stilts.jar taplint interface=tap1.0 tapurl=http://localhost:8080/tap
 ```
 Can be focused on a subset if required using the ```report``` parameter, see [Usages](https://www.star.bris.ac.uk/mbt/stilts/sun256/taplint-usage.html)

-Caution: Some of the TapLint tests seem to assume TAP 1.1 compliance and Vollt is currently 1.0.
-So double-check any issues with the specifications:

 - [TAP 1.0](https://www.ivoa.net/documents/TAP/20100327/REC-TAP-1.0.html)
 - [TAP 1.1](https://www.ivoa.net/documents/TAP/20190927/REC-TAP-1.1.html)